joeblew99/gu/docs/IntroductionsAndDesign.md

 both a rendering system capable of working either on the backend or frontend with ease.

+*During the explanation of this library, I will interchangeable refer to Renderables as Components, because in truth, they are the component that can be reused as needed and encapsulate the behaviour they desire.*

 ## Gu By Design
 Gu in its design was never created to be complex and in it's very nature reduces the adoption process needed to get started with it.
 Below are all the design principle that is need to use Gu effectively.